magidc/ideavim-anyobject/README.md

 An extension for [IdeaVim](https://github.com/JetBrains/ideavim) plugin that adds useful text objects to improve your productivity on JetBrains IDEs.

 Text objects provide a more natural way to tell the editor what to edit, select or jump.
-Instead of working with characters, words, lines, or paragraphs, you can use the same concepts programmers use to think about code: classes, functions, arguments, loops, comments, quotes, brackets, and more.
+Instead of working with characters, words, lines, or paragraphs, you can use the same concepts programmers use to think about code: classes, functions, arguments, loops, comments, quotes, brackets, subwords, and more.

 ## Available Text Objects